erSubhashThapa/100daysofcode/r2-log.md

   ```
   ![ls](log_imgs/ls_5-22.gif)

-  Here we console log the list command's results.
+  Here we console log the list command's results to the console.
 The third argument `stderr` is the error that the child process gives, aka the terminal in this program\*, while `err` is the error that Node.js gives.

   \*I'm not sure if it can be other processes or just the terminal.